benbrastmckie/.config/README.md

 108 Alt_R
 ```

-If you output matches the above, you can simply run the following:
+If you output matches the above, you can run the following:

 ```
 sudo cp ~/.config/.XmodmapMAC /etc/X11/xinit/.Xmodmap
-cp ~/.config/.xmodmap.desktop ~/.config/autostart/
 ```

 If your output does not match the above, you will need to edit the following file accordingly by running: